-Now you know more about reverse mortgages and how they work.
+Now you have additional information about reverse mortgages and how they work.

-Therefore, as you ponder on whether a reverse mortgage is perfect for you, you need to elect which of the three categories of reverse mortgage will predominantly suit your needs.
+Therefore, as you ponder on whether a reverse mortgage has all the rights for you, you need to select which of the three categories of reverse mortgage will predominantly suit your needs.